scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/N2TJJbSDTbM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-## Extension's file structure
+## Extension file structure

-ScandiPWA extension is M2 composer package with one extra directory - `scandipwa`.
-Inside of it ScandiPWA frontend-related functionality is stored.
-Any other M2 related folders with backend-related functionality can be stored in such package.
-You see `etc` and `Model` in this example, but these are not the only possible ones.
+A ScandiPWA extension is a M2 composer package with an additional directory - `scandipwa`, which contains ScandiPWA frontend-related functionality.
+The extension can contain any other M2 directories for implementing backend functionality.
+For example, the extension below has the `etc` and `Model` directories,

-All _directories_ inside of `scandipwa` are optional, nevertheless following the provided structure is mandatory.
-You see `app` and `sw` subdirectories in it, these folders' structure is the same as you see in `vendor/scandipwa/source/src/(app|sw)` and they have the same meaning: inside of them are all parts that your extension requires: extra components, queries, routes etc.
+All _directories_ inside of `scandipwa` are optional.
+However, following the specified structure is mandatory - the `app` and `sw` subdirectories of `scandipwa` have the same structure as `vendor/scandipwa/source/src/(app|sw)`.
+These directories have the same meaning: `component` is for your extension's components, `query` is for GraphQl queries, etc.

-`Plugin` directory contains plugin definitions: which functionality parts are you plugging into and how you want to change their behaviour.
-More about that below.
-All the files with `.plugin.js` extension will be found there and imported into the application.
+THe `plugin` directory can contain files specifying the configuration and implementation of your plugins.
+Details will be provided below.

 ```bash
 📦my-awesome-extension